stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability/README.md

 - element is able to receive events (not obscured by other elements)
 - element is enabled (no `disabled attribute)

-Additionally, when an action is performed it'll wait until possible navigations are completed.
+Additionally, when an action is performed it'll wait until a possible navigation is completed.

 ```javascript
 // Concept 1: